ekote/azure-ml-customer-insights-custom-models/README.md

 # General steps
 1. Create Azure Machine Learning (Azure ML) service
 2. Add Customer Insights to Azure ML in a Contrubutor Role
-4. Go to the Azure ML Workspace
+3. Go to the Azure ML Workspace
-5. Create Compute Instance (in that case size doesn't matter :cactus:)
+4. Create Compute Instance (in that case size doesn't matter :cactus:)
-6. Clone the repo via terminal
+5. Clone the repo via terminal
-7. Register the model.pkl (type: AutoML) and name it `MaxAbsScalerExtremeRandomTrees`
+6. Register the model.pkl (type: AutoML) and name it `MaxAbsScalerExtremeRandomTrees`
-8. Create Azure ML Dataset (Tabular) from the file Customer_1.csv
+7. Create Azure ML Dataset (Tabular) from the file Customer_1.csv and name it `CustomerDataDataset`
+8. Check if your blob name is `workspaceblobstore`.
+If not - change that value in the notebook.
-9. Run the notebook
+9. Run the notebook cells one by one

 ## Resources